bullhorn/invenias-api-docs/source/index.html.md

 }
 ```

-The POST /api/v1/people/{id}/documents/list endpoint will return a list of Document Type entities relationally linked to a single ‘Person' entity in the database.
+The POST /api/v1/people/{id}/documents/list endpoint will return a list of Document Type entities relationally linked to a single 'Person' entity in the database.

 Amongst others, we can leverage this endpoint for the following purposes:
 <ul>
     <li>Identifying expired documents.</li>
-    <li>Searching for documents tagged as ‘default' Curriculum Vitae's.</li>
+    <li>Searching for documents tagged as 'default' Curriculum Vitae's.</li>
     <li>Searching for documents with specific 'Document Types'.</li>
 </ul>